<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Reach out via email or phone, and let them know they're already approved.

 This strategy works not only for indirect loans, it's perfect for all members or customers getting a loan who don't have a credit card with you.
-If it isn't a standard part of your loan process, it should be!

 No Credit Card Rewards or Points For a Promotion?
 No Problem!